 Any property that belonged solely to your husband before you married started off as separate property.
 If you contributed significantly to that property’s upkeep or value, however, it could potentially become marital property, allowing you to have a share of it when you divorce.
 For example: If your husband owned a restaurant and you worked there as a manager for years, it would likely be considered marital property due to your dedication.

 All aspects of a divorce are meant to be considered on a case-by-case basis.
 Preexisting biases or judgments should not be permitted to affect your case, but they may.

 Our lawyers handle every case we accept as if it was our own, monitoring the process carefully as it progresses so there is no room for unfair judgments.
-If we see something that does not respect your rights as a woman or a mother in divorce, we will stand up and fight on your behalf until it is fixed.
+If we see something that does not respect your rights as a woman or a mother in divorce, our Long Island divorce attorneys will stand up and fight on your behalf until it is fixed.